 Accommodation and WiFi

 Please note that upon accommodation check in, a security deposit may be required (fully refundable upon check out, assuming that no damages, lost keys, or services need to be settled).
-This amount is typically 5,000 Czech Koruna (approximately US$230 or 200 Euro).
+This amount is typically approximately 100 Euro.
 It can be taken care of during the welcome meeting, at the coordinating office, and must be paid in cash.
 Interns get the warranty back in the same currency at the end of the stay if they hand over the room in order.

 The internship accommodation is typically located within 45 minutes walking distance to the local team’s office (where the Czech language lessons also take place) - or a short drive away via taxi, uber or public transportation.
 The maximum commute time to internship placements is usually between 30-45 minutes by public transportation (metro, tram or bus).
-In order to travel around Prague in public transport we strongly recommend that interns purchase a monthly ticket (approx. 1,000 CZK or approx. US$40).
+In order to travel around Prague in public transport we strongly recommend that interns purchase a monthly ticket (approx. 45 Euro per month or US$50).
 The ticket is valid for metro, trams, buses, and even for boats and a cable car.

 It is important to note that internships in Prague do not include meals.
 Prague is one of Europe’s most affordable destinations and there is a fantastic culinary scene to explore - whether you’re on a budget or wanting to splurge, there is an excellent range of options for every intern.
 Local restaurants typically offer special lunch menus during the week, which cost about 10 Euro (approx. US$10.50).
 Although brand name groceries and imported goods may cost a little more, restaurant food and anything locally made can be very economical.
 Typical Czech meals are quite hearty and rich!
 Come prepared to try delicious rich meat dishes, with quality breads, sauces, dumplings, soups, stews and potato salads.